mantisbt-plugins/Eannounce/docs/README.txt

 CAUTION:
 Be careful to not flood the users with messages, use this feature when its really neccessary

-LEGAL BLAH-BLAH:
+LICENCE:
-The eannounce plugin is free software: feel free to redistribute and/or modify it
+The Eannounce plugin for Mantis is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-The Eannouce plugin is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+The Eannounce plugin is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with the Eannounce plugin.
+If not, see <https://www.gnu.org/licenses/>.